oliviaruizknott/cost-per-use/README.md

 # Getting Started
+This app--a simple cost-per-use calculator that allows users to enter the name and original cost of an item, then see how the cost-per-use of the item goes down with each use--was built as a side project during the Launch Academy Spring 2017 cohort.

-This is a boilerplate for a basic React project.
+This is a basic React project.
 It has a Sinatra backend, so the Sinatra server will be serving your React code up to the browser.

-You'll need to run the following commands to get started!
+To get this running on your local machine, you'll need to run the following commands:

 `npm install`
 `bundle install`

-Then in order to get the application up and running you have to open up two tabs and run `ruby server.rb` in one and `npm start` in the other!
+Then open up two terminal tabs and run `ruby server.rb` in one and `npm start` in the other.

-You can add your React components within the `react` folder, where you will see there is already a `main.js` setup for you.
-This `main.js` replaces the `<div>` with an id of `app` in the `index.html` file of the application with your React app.

-Also, be sure to replace the title in the `<title>` tag in the `index.html` file with the actual title of your application.
-Enjoy!